In the daily conversation of Japanese, you may hear many phrases commonly said with the word “Kudasai” such as the following sentences;

 4. ご自由にご覧ください | Gojiyu-ni Goran-kudasai | Please feel free to have a look. |

-“Onegaishimasu” [おねがいします] is used to make requests for someone higher than you or a stranger.
-This is a more passive and humble tone to it.
-You’ll find “Onegaishimasu” partnered together in other formal phrases: when you meet someone, when you reply to a mail or when you’re working together.
-It’s more commonly used to request a favor from a superior or someone you don’t know.
-This is because “Onegaishimasu” is closer to “I beg of you” than “would you please.”
+“Onegaishimasu” [おねがいします] is used to make requests to someone higher than you or a stranger.
+This is a more passive and humble tone.
+You’ll find “Onegaishimasu” in other formal phrases: when you’re meeting someone, replying to an email, or working together.
+It’s more commonly used to ask a favour of a superior or someone you don’t know.
+This is because “onegaishimasu” is closer to “I beg you” than “would you please”.

-As you may notice in the example, “kudasai” feels more direct.
-This relates to Japanese culture.
-Japanese people are generally indirect communicators.
-They may be ambiguous when answering questions and making requests to prevent a loss of face or out of politeness.
-You can also use ‘kudasai’ for an item, but if you want to be more formal when requesting an object, use “Onegaishimasu” instead.
+As you can see in the example, “kudasai” feels more direct.
+This has to do with Japanese culture.
+The Japanese are generally indirect communicators.
+They may be ambiguous when answering questions and making requests to avoid losing face or out of politeness.
+You can also use “kudasai” for an object, but if you want to be more formal when requesting an object, use “Onegaishimasu” instead.

-There are some situations when only “Onegaishimasu” is used.
-When making a service request, you should use onegaishimasu, as in the examples in these two tables.
+There are some situations where only Onegaishimasu is used.
+When making a service request, you should use onegaishimasu, as shown in the examples in these two tables.

 ① Requesting a service you can’t fulfill yourself

-When you’re requesting service for something you can’t do yourself, you must not use kudasai.
-In the above situation above, you can’t travel to Tokyo Station alone.
-Instead, you’re asking a taxi driver to do it for you.
+If you’re asking for service for something you can’t do yourself, you can’t use kudasai.
+In the situation above, you can’t go to Tokyo Station by yourself.
+Instead, you’ll ask a taxi driver to do it for you.

 ② Asking to speak to someone on the phone

-Similarly, you can’t ask for someone using kudasai as it is considered rude.
+Similarly, you can’t ask for someone using kudasai, as it’s considered rude.

 ③ Calling someone for attention

-When you want to call someone or a waiter, you could raise your hand and say “Onegaishimasu” [おねがいします].
-And someone should be coming on your way!
-You can also use “Sumimasen”[すみません] for this purpose.
-Also, In case you want to get your bill, you can use this phrase as well.
+If you want to call someone or a waiter, you can raise your hand and say “Onegaishimasu” [おねがいします].
+And someone should come your way!
+You can also use “Sumimasen”[すみません] for this.
+You can also use this phrase when you want to receive your bill.

 ④ Request non-tangible objects

-“~wo Onegaishimasu” [~をおねがいします] can be used when you ask for abstract or non-tangible things.
-This includes explanations, understanding, or cooperation.
-One of the examples is an expression you’d often hear on train platforms or informal announcements.
+“~wo Onegaishimasu” [~をおねがいします] can be used when asking for abstract or intangible things.
+These include explanations, understanding or cooperation.
+One example is an expression you’ll often hear on train platforms or in informal announcements.

-Please note that we use “Go” [ご] to add a feeling of politeness.
+Please note that we use “Go” [ご] to add a sense of courtesy.
 In Japanese, it is common to use the prefixes “O”[お] and “Go” [ご] when using Keigo.
-In short, “Onegaishimasu” is used when asking someone for help to do something that you cannot do by yourself.
-For example, asking a taxi driver to help you take you somewhere.
+In short, “Onegaishimasu” is used when you ask someone to help you do something that you cannot do yourself.
+For example, asking a taxi driver to take you somewhere.

-Again, “Kudasai” is probably the more common form of saying please.
-“Onegaishimasu” however, is a more polite and formal way to say please and is technically used when you are requesting a favor from someone or when you are requesting someone to do something you cannot do yourself.
-This can also be used if you are speaking to a superior or someone you do not know well.
+Again, “Kudasai” is probably the more common way of saying please.
+“Onegaishimasu”, however, is a more polite and formal way of saying please and is technically used when you are asking someone for a favour or when you are asking someone to do something that you cannot do yourself.
+It can also be used when speaking to a superior or someone you do not know well.

-Onegaishimasu is best to be used when ordering from a restaurant, giving directions to a cab driver, or when you are requesting service.
+お願いします (Onegaishimasu) is best used when ordering in a restaurant, giving directions to a taxi driver, or requesting a service.

-We can summarize this article as the following points:
+We can summarise this article in the following points:

-- The meaning of “Kudasai” depends on whether it is used in a Verb or an Auxiliary verb.
+- The meaning of kudasai depends on whether it is used as a verb or an auxiliary.

 Leave a Reply